vborjesson/TC_hunter/README.md

 * BWA MEM v.0.7.5a (only if you run TC_hunter_BWA.nf)
 * Samtools v.1.9
 * R v.3.5.1
-* python v.3.5.1
+* python v.2.7.11
-* igv v.2.1.7 (You can choose to run this separately)
+* igv v.2.1.7 (You can choose to run this separately fom the pipeline)

 ## Install TC-hunter